patrickbadley/_archive_developyourk8s-flux-config-live/README.md

   d.
 Check the box to allow write access
   e.
 Click Add key
 11. Flux will now configure your cluster!
-12. One last piece is to configure cert-manager, a tool that manges ssl certificates for us
+12. One last piece is to configure cert-manager, a tool that manages ssl certificates for us
 ```bash
 helm upgrade cert-manager     stable/cert-manager     --namespace kube-system     --set ingressShim.defaultIssuerName=letsencrypt-prod --set ingressShim.defaultIssuerKind=ClusterIssuer
 ```